intershop/intershop-pwa/docs/guides/migrations.md

 `scss/no-global-function-names` was enabled resulting in changes e.g. from `map-get($grid-breakpoints, 'xs')` to `map.get($grid-breakpoints, 'xs')` with the necessary `@use` references or from `darken($color-label-new, 20%)` to `color.adjust($color-label-new, $lightness: -20%)`.
 In addition empty comments in `.scss` files are no longer allowed and removed.
 In migration projects either keep the Stylelint rules with the old settings or migrate all your styling files accordingly running `npm run format`.

-The method [`encodeResourceID`](../../src/app/core/utils/url-resource-ids.ts) is now used to encode all dynamic resource IDs in any REST API call.
-This was previously only done for the login but is now consistently used for all resource IDs.
-For ICM 7.10 and ICM 11 this is done by default with a duplicated `encodeURIComponent` encoding.
-For ICM 12 and newer this needs to be changed to a single `encodeURIComponent` with additional `+` character handling.
-The ICM 12 handling is already prepared in [`encodeResourceID`](../../src/app/core/utils/url-resource-ids.ts) and needs to be activated in the source code if the Intershop PWA is used together with ICM 12.

 With the Intershop PWA version 5.2.0 the rendering of our demo/example view contexts was disabled by default.
 Each integrated view context triggers a REST call that will potentially decrease the SSR rendering performance, something that is not necessary if this feature is not actively used in a PWA project.